Romulo-Moraes/Romulo-Moraes/README.md

 already existed written in the C programming language, however, was used by me to learn a bit more about Rust.

 <h2>R-clock 🕐</h2>
-This is a program that show a digital clock in terminal screen, and it has some costumizations like change clock and date color, there's a feature of make the clock smaller, by just not showing the seconds, useful to put in a small terminal window like a i3wm, etc...
+This is a program that shows a digital clock in terminal screen, and it contains some costumizations, like change clock and date color, make the clock smaller (by just not showing the seconds), useful to put in a small terminal window like a i3wm, etc...

 <h2>Anemone 🐟</h2>